Willis Ward

 Ward was the Michigan High School Athlete of the Year, after setting a national prep record in the high jump.
 At the University of Michigan, he was a collegiate champion in the high jump, the long jump, the 100-yard dash, and the 440-yard dash, and finished second in the voting for the Associated Press Big Ten Athlete of the Year award in 1933.
 In track and field he was a three-time All-American and eight-time Big Ten champion.

 In football, Ward was only the second African-American to win a varsity letter for the Michigan Wolverines football team, lettering in 1932, 1933, and 1934.
 In 1934, a controversy developed when Georgia Tech refused to play if Ward took the field, and university officials opted to keep Ward out of the game.
 Teammate Gerald R. Ford reportedly threatened to quit the team in response to the university's decision.
 After being excluded from the Georgia Tech game, Ward went on to score all 12 of Michigan's points that year outside of the Georgia Tech game, without another Wolverine even having an extra point or a field goal.

-Ward later became a lawyer in Detroit and up through World War 2 he worked for Ford Motor Company in the Service Division as a voice for black workers, but also helping Ford oppose labor unions; later he was a member of the Michigan Public Service Commission from 1966 to 1973, serving as chairman from 1969 to 1973.
+Ward later became a lawyer in Detroit, worked for Ford Motor Company through the early 1940s.
+He was a member of the Michigan Public Service Commission from 1966 to 1973, serving as chairman from 1969 to 1973.
 He also served as a probate court judge in Wayne County, Michigan.